 There are several ways to contact your members of Congress to communicate about domestic violence issues.
 For the latest information on what is happening in Washington and how you can help, be sure to visit NNEDV’s Take Action page.

 Contacting your Member of Congress can be as simple as writing an email or making a telephone call.
 Members of Congress have local district offices as well as offices in Washington, DC.
 Complete contact information for these offices should be available on their websites.

-You can call your member of Congress’ DC or district office directly.
+By phone: You can call your member of Congress’ DC or district office directly.
 Or, you can call the Capitol Switchboard at (202) 224-3121 and ask the operator to connect you with the correct office.

-Writing a letter to your member of Congress can be a valuable way to communicate.
+By letter: Writing a letter to your member of Congress can be a valuable way to communicate.
 It is best to both mail the letter and fax a copy because security precautions can delay Congressional mail by several weeks.
-Fax contact information should be available on members' websites.
+Fax contact information should be available on members’ websites.

 When you write to your Senator, you may address your letter as follows: